jiangdada1221/TCRpeg/README.md

 ## Contact

-For instant enquiries, please contact us via [email](mailto:jiangdada12344321@gmail.com).
+We check email often, so for instant enquiries, please contact us via [email](mailto:jiangdada12344321@gmail.com).
+Or you may open an issue section.

 ## License